 If you’ve ever been in the hotel industry, you will remember the Hilton hotels ad campaign ' Stop Clicking Around ' running in February 2016.
 It was a bold initiative from Hilton, encouraging the guests directly browse, select and book hotel rooms and services from their mobile app and hotel website.

 Slowly, that emerged to a trend where every large-scale hotel chain started using websites and apps for marketing and to expand their online presence.
 Websites became the common tool to get in touch with the hotel for information, customer support, room bookings and entertainment like images, videos, blogs, etc.

 While big brands have the capital and resources to undertake such initiatives, most of the small-scale hotels end up losing traffic and bookings to OTAs.

 There is an ongoing effort in the industry to reverse this trend, although it needs to cover a lot of ground.
 Some of the hoteliers say they prioritize their guest-facing digital assets to deliver more while maintaining pocket-friendly marketing efforts.
 Much of their focus remains on websites, social media and messaging, a crossroad where agile technologies such as chatbots take shape.

 A majority of the hotel websites under-deliver these days, discouraging a majority of the visitors from converting into customers.
 To catch hold of booking, a hotel has to overcome a few challenges.

-The competition from the neighborhood hotels should be one, and fulfilling the guests’ requirements would be second, including- price, brand, location, food & drinks, technology, speedy wi-fi, activities, user reviews, etc.
+The competition from the neighbourhood hotels should be one, and fulfilling the guests’ requirements would be second, including- price, brand, location, food & drinks, technology, speedy wi-fi, activities, user reviews, etc.